mainini/webidp/README.md

 testing with the test-code provided by *WebIDP*, run `node test/crypto.js` - this should generate the certificates and place them into the `certs`-folder.

-After configuration, the server can be run by issuing `npm start`.
+After configuration, the server can be run by issuing `npm start` at the root of this repository.

 ### Database
 *WebIDP* can be run with or without a database storing the details about users and WebIDs.
 If run without, all